Hotel Story (“I haunt” Series)

 The room

-Threadbare cover, though, discolored burgundy, yet such an imperial attraction of the frail-gold pattern.
+Threadbare cover, though.
+Discolored burgundy, yet such an imperial attraction of the frail-gold pattern.
 I dumped my luggage and hopped on the plump bed.
 Stirred, a cloud of fine dust stung my senses.
-I wondered who slept there before me, and when?
+I wondered who slept there before me.
+And when?
 This is a museum, not a hotel.

-I slit with caution the thick curtain, then pushed it far sideways, to let in the brightness outside.
+With caution, I slit the thick curtain.
+Then pushed it far sideways, to let in the brightness outside.
 Turning my eyes from the spectacle of crammed roofs, I took in a fresh show the room offered.
-Light lost ardor, yet vibrated in playful rhythms, as though whispering secrets.
+Light lost ardor.
+Yet vibrated in playful rhythms, as though whispering secrets.

 On nightstands, the wood carvings of the French armoire, on the expanse of bedcover, tame sheens whispered.
 The icicles of the chandelier above reverberated glints of a foregone luster.

-Enthralled with the university course, my brain found no room for invisible, silent stories.
+Enthralled with the university course, my brain found no room for invisible stories.
 That, till the ogre/hag receptionist imparted the clamorous one to me.
-What if the hotel chamber embraced me, clamored for my attention?

 Who knew for how long it hadn’t embraced a lady?